Takata Airbags Lawsuit

 Note: It doesn’t matter how the accident occurred.
 If your airbag malfunctioned, and you were cut as a result, Takata is liable and you could be entitled to compensation.

 It also possible to file a wrongful death lawsuit if you lost a loved one in an accident involving a defective Takata airbag.

 Learn More During a Free Consultation

 Only an attorney can determine whether you have a case against Takata.
 Our firm has a strong track record of taking on the automotive industry and winning compensation for clients.
 We have the experience and the resources needed to take on Takata and the automakers it supplied.
 We will not hesitate to take your case to trial if that means getting the best results.

-Contact us to learn more about your legal rights and options.
+Contact us to learn your rights and explore your options.
 Don’t wait; you may be entitled to compensation.